 Using Bleach for Cleaning Mold

 Mold can be toxic, so it's always a good idea to get a professional opinion before you remediate on your own.
-If you know your mold is non-toxic and it covers an area smaller than about three feet wide by three feet tall, it's safe to clean yourself.
+If you know your mold is non-toxic and covers an area smaller than three feet wide by three feet tall, it's safe to clean yourself.

 How Bleach Works

 The main chemical in bleach, sodium hypochlorite, can kill most types of surface indoor mold.
 Bleach works by killing the mold spores.
 In the bathroom, mold and mildew can return because of the frequent moisture, so you should make cleaning with bleach a regular part of your household maintenance routine.

 Remember that bleach can only kill mold on the surface of non-porous materials in your bathroom, like a tub, sealed tiles, glass, and certain countertops.
 If your mold grows on wood trim or ceiling drywall, its roots will take hold inside the porous material where the bleach can't reach.
 Cleaning these surfaces with bleach will kill the mold you see but won't prevent it from growing again out of the same roots.
 In this case, the bleach could cause more mold to grow as water from the bleach can reach the pores even though the chemicals can't.
 If you choose to use it on porous materials, you'll need to thoroughly dry and seal the surfaces after treating them.

 How to Use a Bleach Solution in Your Bathroom

 To kill the mold, you need to create a bleach water ratio/solution for mold.